Purpose and Journey

 Charities We Support

-Bring Me Sunshine is a magical CIC company that is literally what it says, bring me sunshine.
-Supporting the vulnerable and the elderly in the local community.
-Providing music, activities, joy, communication, memories and more.
 Sands stillbirth and neonatal death charity is one that is close to my heart.
-The Christie is a charity that I will forever support and be connected to due to my own personal journey, along with the Maggie’s Centers that have played a special support network.
+The Christie is a charity that I will forever support and be connected to due to my own personal journey, along with the Maggie’s Centres that have played a special support network.
 Oldham Food Aid Hub is a Oldham charity that I have admired and followed since it’s early days.
 The dedication and hard work in feeding the community is outstanding.
 As I mention above my premises offers a safe non perishable food and drink drop off point for donations.
 Making it so the charity can distribute out to people within the community every Monday.